Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ```

 #### State event
-The device sends device state information periodically.
-If the controller detects that it has a newer configuration, it
-may decide to send this new configuration to the AP.
+The devices send their state information periodically.
+The controller may use this as a trigger to evaluate whether a newer configuration shall be applied to the devices.
 ```
 {   "jsonrpc" : "2.0" ,
     "method" : "state" ,